 Under DCAs (banned in January 20218), car dealers could adjust your interest rate to increase their commission payments.
 The higher your rate, the more they earned, creating a direct conflict of interest that led to customers paying excessive charges.

 The FCA estimates around 40% of car finance deals had such arrangements until they were banned2.
-If your agreement was before January 28, 2021, you likely have a strong car finance claim for DCA-related car finance redress.
+If your agreement was before January 28, 2021, you likely have a strong car finance claim for DCA-related redress.

 Non-Discretionary Commission Claims – Hidden Payments

-You may be entitled to car finance redress through a car finance claim if:
+You may be entitled to redress if:

-✅ Your agreement was between April 2007 – January 28, 2021
+✅ Your agreement was between April 2007 and January 28, 2021

-✅ You used PCP (Personal Contract Purchase) or HP (Hire Purchase) finance
+✅ You used PCP or HP finance

-✅ Sales tactics felt pressured or rushed
+✅ You felt pressured or misled

-✅ Affordability checks seemed inadequate
+✅ Affordability checks seemed poor

 Apply Now